Coaktion/evolutty/README.md

-**luffy** is an asynchronous message dispatcher for concurrent tasks processing, with the following features:
+**evolutty** is an asynchronous message dispatcher for concurrent tasks processing, with the following features:

 * Encourages decoupling from message providers and consumers
 * Easy to extend and customize